Kimberley-Ng/ClassCaseStudy/README.md

 ---
 > Shopify is considered a FinTech Company since it's announcement of issuing a business debit card (Shopify Balance), a buy now / pay later option for consumers (Installments), and an AI powered fulfilment network for delivery of goods and integration with Facebook and Instagram for shops.
 > Shopify wants to be the onestop shop for their customers or merchants.
 They conside that the customer does not want a bank, they want their problems to be solved in an easy and fast way.
+---
+> Despite supply chain delays and inflation slowing earnings, Shopify has aggressively sought to improve its offerings to merchants.
+The introduction of new payment systems, including a ‘buy now, pay, later’ option, smooth oboarding protocals and robo-advisors has seen Shopify really capitalise on the growth of online retail during the COVID-19 pandemic.

 ### contributors
 - Kimberley Ng